kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 ## Context

-This document aims to introduce required changes in Istio's restarter component to enhance its functionality and address existing limitations.
+This document proposes changes to Istio's restarter component to enhance its functionality and address existing limitations.

 This document describes the following technical points related to the implementation: